-Monitoring occurs on a structured schedule:
+Monitoring occurs on a regular schedule:

-- Adults: CM face to face visits at least monthly, with at least every other visit occurring in the home - Children under 18: CM face to face visits at least quarterly - Telephone/electronic contact: monthly - ISP review: at least annually, or more often if needed - DHI/QMB provider compliance surveys: every 12-36 months depending on provider compliance history (no provider exceeds a 3-year cycle; surveys may occur more frequently if needed) - CM agency internal quality reviews: quarterly b.
+- NCM face-to-face contact: at least every other month - NCM telephone or electronic contact: monthly b.
 Monitoring Safeguard.
 Providers of HCBS for the individual, or those who have interest in or are employed by a provider of HCBS; are not permitted to have responsibility for monitoring the implementation of the service plan except, at the option of the state, when providers are given this responsibility because such individuals are the only willing and qualified entity in a geographic area, and the state devises conflict of interest protections.
 Select one: